egarcia28/datajournalism-fall2025/Assignment3.md

 ### [Link to the dataset](https://crimecards.dc.gov/)

 ### Steps taken to clean it
+The data was, for the most part, clean upon downloading it.
+The only cleaning I did was the removal of

 ### The interesting question answered and why it meets standards of newsworthiness